EcoG-One/EcoG-One/README.md

 ## About Me

 Hello! 👋 I'm EcoG-One.
-After many may years engaged to Software Development, we finally are getting officially married!
+After many many years engaged to Software Development, we finally are getting officially married!
 (Better late than never...lol).

 Here's a little more about me: